wdbm/InfoPeace/README.md

 *"Truth", it has been said, "is the first casualty of war."* -- Philip Snowden, 1916

-The beginnings of a collection of ideas for societal-level defences against active disinformation campaigns and strategies or: How I learned to stop worrying and start a collaborative repository to try to address mind-hacking and consider development of Kōans for neo-fascists
+The beginnings of a collection of ideas for societal-level defences and strategies against disinformation campaigns and techniques of habituation and maniulation, or: How I learned to stop worrying and start a collaborative repository to try to address mind-hacking and consider development of Kōans for neo-fascists

 |**Contents**                                                                                                                                                    |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------|